Skip to content

 Avoid long-time uncharged

 Follow the manufacturer's instructions for charging your spin scrubber.
 Overcharging or using an incorrect charger can reduce battery life.
 Be sure not to leave the cleaning brush unused without charging it for extended periods.
-If this situation continues for six months, the machine may enter protection mode, which can prevent it from charging with a standard household charger.
-It is recommended to power it on every two weeks or once a month, even if it is not in use.
+Please charge once the red-light flashes.

 Summary